 - whether there is a family history of depression or other conditions

 - the history of your seizures, such as when they first started and when they happen

 - whether you have been diagnosed with epilepsy but your seizures have never been controlled with anti-epileptic drugs.

 Asking you about what happens during a seizure can be helpful to find the cause.
-If you don’t remember your seizures, you might like to bring along someone who has seen you having one.
-See our guide to recording what happens during a seizure
+If you don’t remember your seizures, you might like to bring along someone who has seen your seizures.

 The specialist might ask you about: